wso2/docs-is/en/docs/develop/identity-governance-rest-api.md

 The APIs can be used to retrieve the above mentioned categories, connectors of the categories, properties of the categories, and update the property values..

 ???
-Note "How to try out the API"
+Note "Click For Instructions"
     Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.

     1. Click **Authorize** and provide desired values for authentication.